 Hm‑mm, nah.
 I’m going with you.

 Kenji began to protest, but just sighed, then nodded.

 Alright.
-I’m sorry.
-You didn’t have to…
+Sorry.
+You didn’t have to….

 Hey, it’s no problem.
 I uh… feel bad about you all losing your room.
 I really hope you don’t think I….